pallets/click/docs/complex.md

 There are several events which may trigger lazy loading by running the {meth}`Group.get_command` function.
-Some are intuititve, and some are less so.
+Some are intuitive, and some are less so.

 All cases are described with respect to the above example, assuming the main program name is `cli`.